 We don't know anything but what we do know is that if we obey Guru Sahib, if we stay humble in Sangat and Chant Naam earnestly, then the compassionate nature of Waheguru kicks in and emancipates us without looking at our merits and demerits.
 But unless we regret our previous sins and unless we meet and obey the True Guru, our merits and demerits do affect our condition.

-May Guru Sahib deliver us through His compassionate nature.
+May Guru Sahib deliver us through Gods compassionate nature.

 Guru Sahib knows better.